-Overseas buyers have made up approximately 20% of the overall Spanish property market for several years and 2024 was no different at 19.9%.
+In my opinion, the new normal for the overseas sector of Spain's property market will be annual transactions in the region of 135,000 and growing, with market share around 20%.
+The 2024 statistics so far show 20.4% foreign market share.
 However, the statistics also highlight that the overseas market is much more important in some locations than others, with much higher market share.
 It turns out that a key factor in where overseas buyers spend their money is the Mediterranean.

-Spain is divided into seventeen autonomous regions but only five have Mediterranean coastlines; Cataluña, the Comunidad Valenciana, Murcia, Andalucía and the Balearic Islands and they dominate the overseas sector.
-The latest figures show that 73.6% of all foreign buyers in 2024 bought in one of these five regions, a total of 104,395.
+Spain is divided into seventeen autonomous regions but only five have Mediterranean coastlines; Cataluña, the Comunidad Valenciana, Murcia,

+Andalucía and the Balearic Islands and they dominate the overseas sector.
+The latest figures show that 73.7% of all foreign buyers in 2024 so far bought in one of these five regions, a total of 51,181.
 The pull of the Mediterranean is even clearer in the case of those autonomous regions with some coastal provinces and some inland, Andalucía is a good example of this; four of its eight provinces have Mediterranean coastline and four do not.
-The four Mediterranean coastal provinces, Almería, Granada, Málaga and Cádiz, accounted for 87% of the 25,573 foreign purchasers in the region in 2024.
+The four Mediterranean coastal provinces, Almería, Granada, Málaga and Cádiz, accounted for 86% of the foreign purchasers in the region in 2024.

-And it's the same in Cataluña, where the three provinces with Mediterranean coastline - Barcelona, Tarragona and Girona - dominated the overseas market with 87.9% of foreign buyers, leaving inland Lleida with just 916.
+And it's the same in Cataluña, where the three provinces with Mediterranean coastline - Barcelona, Tarragona and Girona - dominating the overseas market with 95.4% of foreign buyers, leaving inland Lleida with just 423.

 In fact, when the statistics for the overseas buyer sector are unpicked we are really only looking at six regions, the five with Mediterranean coastlines and the Canary Islands.
-Between them they accounted for 82% of the overseas market in 2024.
+Between them they accounted for 80.1% of the market in 2024 so far.